Attrition rate is a simple metric that provides critical insight into your company and how well you're retaining employees.

 3. Internal attrition

 When an employee moves between departments, positions, and roles within the organization it’s considered internal attrition.
-Mainly because when an employee leaves their current position, that role is vacant, leading to position-based turnover.
+Mainly because when an employee leaves their current position, that role is vacant, leading to a position-based turnover.

 Internal movement within the company can be considered a positive, as that employee could have been promoted or qualified for their desired position.